-Did You Get Bit By a Lyme-Infested Tick?
+Did You Get Bit By A Lyme-Infested Tick?
 Here's What To Do

 Public Health

-Did You Get Bit By a Lyme-Infested Tick?
+Did You Get Bit By A Lyme-Infested Tick?
 Here's What To Do

 This spring and summer may be a doozy for Lyme disease, at least in parts of the Northeast.